-Relevant references and citations — with detailed annotations — provided to TED by Yasheng Huang.
+Relevant notes and citations provided to TED by Yasheng Huang.

 Note: Yasheng Huang supplied this note in August 2013.